jundalisay/spblist/content/en/research/descartes/man/article-20.md

 Therefore, the soul can perceive the position, shape, size, and similar qualities of the object in a peculiar way depending on how it is affected.

-Similarly, if the eye `D` looks at the object `E`, the soul will be able to perceive the position of that object because the nerves of that eye will be arranged differently than if it were looking elsewhere.
+Similarly, if the eye `D` looks at the object `E`, the soul will be able to perceive the position of that object.
+- This is because the nerves of that eye will be arranged differently than if it were looking elsewhere.

 It will recognize its shape because:
 - the rays from point `1` converge at point `2` to the optic nerve